droso-hass/idfm-api/doc/source/usage.rst

 First, you need to create an account on the PRIM website and get your API key `here <https://prim.iledefrance-mobilites.fr/fr/mon-jeton-api>`_ .

 You can then use the ``cli.py`` file at the root of this repo to test this package in an interactive way.
+The transport line selection might thake a while as we fetch and process the datasets at runtime.
 The documentations for the available functions is available here: :doc:`idfm_api`

 Building